ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

 For such a small town there are surprisingly a lot of great options for places to stay!
 However, if you are looking for a 5-star resort or the Hilton Hotel, you won’t find that in Taganga.

-Most accommodation in Tagnga are hostels or small Bed & Breakfast type places.
+Most accommodations in Tagnga are hostels or small bed & breakfast type places.
 This all contributes to Taganga’s overall charm, relaxed vibe, and affordable pricing!

 Don’t worry about the location in Taganga too much as everything is within walking distance.
 However, if you don’t want to walk up and down hills then book as close to the beach as possible.